 50 °C = ( 50 + 273.15 ) = 323.15 K

-Celsius and kelvins are both units used to measure temperature.
-Keep reading to learn more about each unit of measure.
+The Celsius scale and Kelvins are both used to measure temperature.
+Keep reading to learn more about each of them.

 The Celsius temperature scale, also commonly referred to as the centigrade scale, is defined in terms of the kelvin.
 Specifically, degrees Celsius is equal to kelvins minus 273.15.